everyday-as/gmodstore-csharp-sdk/docs/AddonPurchasesApi.md

 <a name="createaddonpurchase"></a>
 # **CreateAddonPurchase**
-> InlineResponse2011 CreateAddonPurchase (AddonPurchaseCreateBody body, long? addonId, List<string> with = null)
+> AddonPurchaseResponse CreateAddonPurchase (NewAddonPurchase body, long? addonId, List<string> with = null)

 Create a purchase for an addon